 18 guests are accommodated in 9 cabins; queen or twin beds are available on request.
 4 cabins are on the lower deck and 4 further cabins are on the main deck.

-Note the main deck cabins are first come first served, at no extra charge - so the earlier you book the better!
+The main deck cabins are booked on a 'first come first served' basis, at no extra charge - so the earlier you book the better chance of securing one of these cabins!

 Recommissioned: 1999, Length: 32 metres, Beam: 8m, Engines: 2 x GM 12 V 71 Diesel 450 HP, Generators: 1 x GM 671 Diesel 110 V AC 220 V AC 75 Kw capacity and 1 x GM 371 Diesel 45 Kw capacity, Sockets: 110v outlets / USA style flat pin plugs/sockets, Compressors: 2 x Bauer K-14.
 Nitrox membrane system for 32%, Internet: not available.